How to fix Disk Utility not loading on Mac

 3. Run maintenance tasks

 Running maintenance tasks on your device should be part of your regular Mac cleanup routine, but it's something lots of users skip.
-Keeping your Mac proactively optimized can prevent and resolve issues preventing Disk Utility from loading.
+Keeping your Mac proactively optimized can prevent and resolve issues that prevent Disk Utility from loading.

 - Select Maintenance > View All Tasks.